PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs: Introduction

-\item Through an evaluation of 12 LLMs across 19 political topics, we show that \textbf{ideological behavior is topic-dependent}.
-Even within the same overall leaning, models exhibit diverse stable and unstable topic stances.
-Moreover, stability predicts model controllability: unstable topics shift more readily when models are prompted or fine-tuned toward the opposite ideology.
+\item Through an evaluation of 9 LLMs across 19 political topics, we show that \textbf{ideological behavior is topic-dependent}.
+Even within the same overall ideology, models exhibit diverse stable and unstable stances across topics.
+Moreover, stability predicts model controllability: unstable topics shift more readily over prompt engineering or fine-tuning.

-\item We validate the reliability of the black-box PReSS framework using the white-box \textbf{Semantic Entropy} metric (AUROC = 0.78), demonstrating that stance instability correlates strongly with model uncertainty.
+\item We validate the reliability of PReSS using white-box \textbf{uncertainty} metrices, demonstrating that stance instability correlates strongly with model uncertainty (AUROC = 0.78).
 Together, these findings establish ideological stability as a measurable and interpretable dimension of LLM bias, with significant implications for robustness and alignment in politically sensitive applications. \end{enumerate}